 Postulate 4 is that all right angles are equal to one another.
 I take this to mean that we have a toolkit containing a carpenter's square.
-The square is not for drawing right angles: this is achieved by Propositions I.11 and 12.
+The square is not for drawing right angles: this is achieved by Propositions I.11 and 12, mentioned at the end of the last section.
 But the carpenter's square reminds us that indeed all right angles are equal to one another, because they can be made to coincide with this one standard angle.
 (I take an actual carpenter's square to my own Euclid classes, to serve as such a reminder.)